 - Identify the boundaries of your BAT.
-Send details of the house numbers and street addresses using the Excel template we sent you, or share a Google Sheet with email@example.com.
-Please do this within two weeks of your training session.
-We’ll add you to the online map and send you an electronic copy you can use as a reference.
+Send details of the house numbers and street addresses using this form.
+We’ll add you to the online map and the BAT Leader Google Group.
+We can also schedule a pickup for your BAT’s Help/OK signs.

 - Customize the Sample Introduction Letter to Neighbors with your contact information — you can also add your picture.
 Print a copy for each household in your BAT.

-- Visit your neighbors and encourage them to participate in the BAT with you.
-Leave your Introduction Letter, the FRI Form (or send by email if they will use the electronic version) and the (optional) Block Action Team flier.
-Schedule a follow-up date when you can collect the completed FRI Form, or have a block party and collect them there.
+- Visit your neighbors (safely, if you feel comfortable) and encourage them to participate in the BAT with you.
+Leave your Introduction Letter, the FRI Form (or send by email if they will use the electronic version), and the (optional) Block Action Team flier.
+Schedule a follow-up date when you can collect the completed FRI Form or collect it electronically.

 - Use the information on the FRI form to start an email group, an Emergency Contact List (for BAT Leader use), and a Neighborhood Directory (distributed to your BAT members).
 We highly suggest you create these – they will be a handy resource for everyone in your BAT.

-- Attend the quarterly “Inspiration Sessions”.
-Come and share stories, get ideas, learn, and have fun with your fellow BAT Leaders.
+- Attend classes and webinars hosted by the City of Los Altos.
+Come (or login) and share stories, get ideas, learn, and have fun with your fellow BAT Leaders.